dermesser/stex/README.md

 will store the information you enter in the client window so that you don't have to enter them every time.
 Note that the `Password` is not used anywhere so far -- it is meaningless. `Group` determines whose wealth numbers you see, so if you play with others you should choose the same group name here.

+## Notes

+On FreeBSD: Use `*` as server address, as binding to IPs doesn't seem to work in all cases.